squinkylabs/SquinkyVCV/docs/gray-code.md

 The external clock input must be driven with a clock - there is no internal clock.

 Now let your imagination run wild!

+## Extra info

+While the output of this module can seem random, especially in balanced mode, it is not random at all.
+This can sometimes make it difficult to get multiple Gray Codes running at the same time and have them counting independently.

+For example, If you connect two instances to the same clock source, they will be independent, as the second instance was connect a little later than the first.
+But if you save the patch and reload it, both will start at the same time and have the same output.

+While the outputs of Gray Code can be used to modulate almost anything, there are times when thee sharp rise and fall times can make pops and clicks.
+In this case using a lag generator in between will make these go away.
+And when set to a long enough time the lag units can make the outputs almost triangular, opening up another world of modulation possibilities.

+Since Gray Code will generate a lot of independent modulation sources, it can save a lot of panel space in patches that require a lot of  modulation.